-Scott T. Allison is Professor of Psychology at the University of Richmond, where he has been on the faculty since 1987.
+Scott T. Allison is Professor of Psychology at the University of Richmond, where he has been a faculty member since 1987.
 His research program examines the psychology of heroism, leadership, and heroic leadership.
 He has served on the editorial boards of Journal of Personality and Social Psychology, Personality and Social Psychology Bulletin, and Group Dynamics: Theory, Research, and Practice.